Always look on the bright side.

 - ¾ cup coconut sugar (or sugar of your choosing), plus more for sprinkling

 - 1/3 cup plus 3 tablespoons unsweetened applesauce

 - 1 cup unsweetened pumpkin puree (not pumpkin pie filling)

 - ½ cup melted coconut oil, plus more for brushing

-- 2 cups my all-purpose mix
+- 2 cups my gluten-free flour mix

 - 2 teaspoons baking powder

 1. Preheat the oven to 350 degrees.
 Lightly oil a 9×4 inch loaf pan.

 2. Combine the flax-water mixture in a large bowl, set aside for a couple of minutes.